 With your heart set on rewarding hummers for the show the put up outside the kitchen window, you want to keep the spoils for your feathered friends.

 Yet, you have needy and uninvited honey bees or wasps that show up every day.
 What’s a hummer lover to do?

-2 Reasons Why Bees Are Taking Over Your Hummingbird Feeder
+Why Bees Are Taking Over Your Hummingbird Feeder

 Let’s get something out of the way.
 Not all insects adorned in a yellow and black striped suit are bees.